Local evidence for collective spin excitations in the distorted kagome antiferromagnet Pr$_3$BWO$_9$

 Compared with the edge-shared triangular lattice, the corner-shared triangles (kagome lattice) with low coordination and weak second-neighbor interaction possess stronger magnetic frustration effect, thus is more attractive.
 In the near decade, ZnCu$_3$(OH)$_6$Cl$_2$ is the intensively studied promising kagome lattice realizing the QSL state\cite{Norman_RMP_2016}, where observed is the continuous spin excitation\cite{Han_Nature_492_406}, fingerprints for the fractional spinons\cite{Balents_Nature_2010}.
 However, two inherent drawbacks exist in ZnCu$_3$(OH)$_6$Cl$_2$.
 One is the natural mixing of Cu$^{2+}$ and Zn$^{2+}$ due to their similar ion radius\cite{Imai_PRB_84_020411}, complicating the investigation of the intrinsic properties of QSL state.
 The other one is the almost impossibility of chemical substitution at the magnetic sites, prohibiting further exploration of other novel states and excitations in this system.

 For magnetic lanthanide ions, the local crystal electric field (CEF) splits the spin-orbit entangled $J$ momentum space into $2J+1$ states, and finally determine the single ion anisotropy with effective $J_{eff}$.
 By locating different lanthanide ions to kagome lattice, various novel ground states and spin excitations can be realized, relying on different spin anisotropy, spin-orbit coupling and exchange and dipolar interaction.
 The rare-earth based Ln$_3$M$_2$Sb$_3$O$_{14}$ (Ln= lanthanide, M= Mg or Zn) with kagome lattice is a precise example for testing this judgement\cite{Dun_PRL_116_157201}.
 For Dy$_3$Mg$_2$Sb$_3$O$_{14}$ with anisotropic Ising spins, the kagome spin ice with "two-in-one-out" or "one-in-two-out" magnetic structure is identified by neutron scattering\cite{Paddison_NC_7_13842}.
-While for the Ln=Ho case, a new quantum state with both characteristic of classical spin ice and quantum fluctuation and tunneling is found\cite{Dun_PRX_10_031069}.
+While for the Ln=Ho case, a new quantum state with both characteristics of classical spin ice and quantum fluctuation and tunneling is found\cite{Dun_PRX_10_031069}.
 For the Ln=Gd case with isotropic large Heisenberg large spins, the dipolar interaction may result in the observed magnetic ordered state with 120 degree structure\cite{Dun_PRL_116_157201,Wellm_PRB_102_214414}.
 Recently, possible QSL state is proposed based on the persistent strong low-energy spin excitations down to $T=50$ mK by muon spin rotation ($\mu$SR) and the magnetic contribution to the linear temperature dependence of heat capacity\cite{Ding_PRB_98_174404}.
 Controversially, the random mixing of Tm$^{3+}$ and Zn$^{2+}$ is observed very recently\cite{Ma_PRB_102_224415}, which may lead to the mimicry of QSL.
 Thus, the rare-earth based kagome lattice has supplied a new playground for exploring exotic frustrated quantum states.

-To overcome the possible anti-site disorder, some of us have synthesized a new family of rare-earth based antiferromagnets RE$_3$BWO$_9$ (RE=Pr, Nd, Gd-Ho) with the lanthanide ions locating on the distorted kagome structure in $ab$-plane and stacking in an $AB$-type fashion along $c$-axis\cite{Ashtar_IC_59_5368}. $Dc$ magnetization analysis suggests similar magnetic behaviors to other rare-earth based frustrated antiferromagnets\cite{Ashtar_IC_59_5368}.
+To overcome the possible anti-site disorder, some of us have synthesized a new family of rare-earth based antiferromagnets Ln$_3$BWO$_9$ (Ln=Pr, Nd, Gd-Ho) with the lanthanide ions locating on the distorted kagome structure in $ab$-plane and stacking in an $AB$-type fashion along $c$-axis\cite{Ashtar_IC_59_5368}. $Dc$ magnetization analysis suggests similar magnetic behaviors with other rare-earth based frustrated antiferromagnets\cite{Ashtar_IC_59_5368}.
 However, no further study on the ground state and spin excitations is reported up to now.